Stock market today: Wall Street closes its best week of the year with a quiet end - ExBulletin

 Continued expectations of an upcoming Fed rate pivot should support stocks, along with rising investments in artificial intelligence and several other market drivers, according to David Lefkowitz, head of U.S. equities at UBS Global Wealth Management.

-But he sees the S&P 500 ending the year near its current level, having already jumped nearly 10% so far in 2024.
+But he sees the S&The P 500 ends the year close to its current level, having already jumped almost 10% so far in 2024.

 In overseas stock markets, indexes fell 2.2% in Hong Kong and 0.9% in Shanghai, but moved more modestly elsewhere in mixed trading across the rest of Asia and Europe.